Best Work-At-Home Jobs from a Guy Who Works At Home

 Doesn’t sound so fun anymore, huh?

-Needless to say, I can’t see why anyone would do this long-term, especially since it’s almost impossible to make a decent amount of money.
+Needless to say, I can’t see why anyone would do this long-term, especially since it’s almost impossible to make or save money with these stupid things.

 Getting paid to answer simple questions seems like the perfect get-paid-to-do-nothing “job” that countless folks dream of…

 … and get scammed by every single year.